Main Content

 The TimeOut parameter specifies a limit on the amount of clock time for a simulation to run.
 To specify the maximum time value to simulate, use the Stop time parameter.

-This argument is supported only when you specify the first input argument for the sim function as the name of the model to simulate.
+This argument is supported only when you specify the first input argument for the sim function as a model name or handle.

-Example: sim("modelName","TimeOut",60) configures a simulation to run for a maximum duration of 60 seconds.
+Example: sim("MyModel",TimeOut=60) configures a simulation to run for a maximum run time of 60 seconds.

 Tips